telegraf/telegraf/readme.md

 by [chatting with BotFather](https://core.telegram.org/bots#6-botfather).

 BotFather will give you a *token*, something like `123456789:AbCdfGhIJKlmNoQQRsTUVwxyZ`.
-With the token in hand, you can start developing your bot.
+With the token you can start developing your bot.

+## Quick start

+[Step-by-step instructions](https://github.com/telegraf/micro-bot) for building and deploying basic bot with [🤖 micro-bot](https://github.com/telegraf/micro-bot) (Telegraf high level wrapper).

 ## Documentation